JoelDreaver/modularsamples/content/samples/PD/Akai-S612-Modular/index.md

 img: s612.jpg
 categories:
 - Public Domain
-summary: Gritty Vintage Sampler meets Modern Modular.
-EXS24, Kontakt & SFZ.
+summary:  EXS24, Kontakt & SFZ.
 2gb.
 Title: Akai s612 ❤️ Modular

 ---
 What happens when you sample a modular synth with an Akai S612 and then record the results into a PC?
-Something like this..
+Something like love?

-This collection pairs an Akai S612 with a Eurorack modular, A Elektron Machinedrum and a Jomox 999 .
-Hundreds of one shots, drums and patches.
+This collection pairs an Akai S612 with a Eurorack modular, Elektron Machinedrum and a Jomox 999 .
+Hundreds of one shots, drums and patches for software samplers.

 -   **Patches**: 100+
 - **Sounds**: 100+